MichaelWU0726/TRTx/YOLOv5/README.md

 The Pytorch implementation is [ultralytics/yolov5](https://github.com/ultralytics/yolov5).
 Wang-xinyu use TensorRT C++ API to define yolov5 network, build engine and infer in [wang-xinyu/tensorrtx/yolov5](https://github.com/wang-xinyu/tensorrtx/tree/master/yolov5).

 In this case, I define YOLOv5 network and build engine by TensorRT Python API.
-If you don't care the effect of the performance on language itself, you can also use the python script provided by me.
+If you don't care the effect of the inferring performance on language itself, you can also use the python script provided by me.
 Otherwise you can refer to `yolov5.cpp` in [wang-xinyu/tensorrtx/yolov5](https://github.com/wang-xinyu/tensorrtx/tree/master/yolov5)

 ## Different versions of yolov5